 Investors want to know about mergers and acquisitions because there is a good deal of money to be made.
 The company that is being purchased will usually see a spike in share price to reflect the valuation when the two businesses combine forces.
 Shareholders are generally credited for their shares in a ratio that reflects the valuation; they may either cash out their shares and take a profit or receive what are known as fractional shares of the new entity, using the aforementioned ratio to determine the quantity.

-Knowing how mergers affect shareholders explains why the S-4 form is so critical; shareholders who will be materially affected by the merger or acquisition will naturally want to examine the document thoroughly to make their investment decisions.
+Knowing how mergers affect shareholders explains why the Form S-4 is so critical; shareholders who will be materially affected by the proposed transaction will naturally want to examine the document thoroughly to make their investment decisions.

 What an SEC Form S-4 Contains